 Huntington Man Pleads Guilty to Federal Drug Crime

-Acting United States Attorney Lisa G. Johnston made the announcement and commended the investigative efforts of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Huntington Violent Crime and Drug Task Force.
+Acting United States Attorney Lisa G. Johnston made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Huntington Violent Crime and Drug Task Force.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
-Related court documents and information can be found on PACER by searching for Case No. 3:20-cr-00171.
+Related court documents and information can be found on PACER by searching for Case No. 3:20-cr-00188.